Mouchnino/moneyguru/help/en/intro.md

 moneyGuru is loosely based on the [double-entry accounting](http://en.wikipedia.org/wiki/Double-entry_bookkeeping_system) system, where every account -- including income and expenses -- is a first class account, not just a category.
 It allows for a lot of flexibility in finance management strategies (such as [cash management](cash.htm)).

 moneyGuru has very strong support for [currencies](currencies.htm).
-Unlike most other application, currency information is defined at the amount level rather than at the account level.
+Unlike most other applications, currency information in moneyGuru is defined at the amount level rather than the account level.
 This gives you a lot of flexibility for transactions with multiple currencies.